kingparra/hpfp/09_-_lists/questions.rst

 https://wiki.haskell.org/GHC_optimisations

-Is it possible to add invariants to lists that are known statically?
+Is it possible to add invariants to lists that are known statically (such as the length, whether it is a finite or infinite list, etc)?

+What sections did I find most valuable?

+Which sections didn't I get anything out of?

+What surprised me in the chapter?

+Which sections were straight-forward, and which were not?